DaKittengamer/MC-Mod-Wiki/4/4-Space.md

 Dependencies: Galacticraft

 4-Space is a addon to Galacticraft.
-It adds new planets,
+It adds new planets, moons, and more.